Meet the Team

 Morgan completed her internship at the inpatient program of Texas Health Behavioral Health Presbyterian Hospital in Dallas, working with adults with anxiety, depression, bipolar disorder, substance abuse, and schizophrenia.
 She also completed an additional internship at the HOPE Child and Family Center of Texas, providing play therapy for children and group therapy for adolescents.

 Who do you work with?
 How do you solve the problems your clients come with?
 Morgan works with young children, adolescents, and young adults.
 She uses play therapy for ages 3-8, utilizing direct teaching and turn-taking while the child learns productive coping skills and ways to self-regulate.
 She works with parents as a team to help implement change in the child’s environment, including home and school.
 Morgan believes working with key figures in the child’s life is vital to instilling positive change.
-She works with children with anxiety, ADHD, autism, anger, and adjustment issues.
+She works with children with anxiety, grief, ADHD, autism, anger, and adjustment issues.

 Morgan also works with adolescents and young adults entering or already in college.
 She helps with goal setting, time management, relationship issues, anxiety, and depression, along with finding purpose and direction in life.
 Morgan recognizes adolescents and young adults' unique challenges as it is their first time being independent.
 She strives to walk alongside her clients to help them overcome life’s obstacles through a professional partnership and learn more about themselves in a safe, non-judgmental, and caring environment.
 She recognizes that each client is unique and may require different therapeutic interventions.
 Morgan uses an eclectic approach, including Person-Centered, Existential, Cognitive Behavioral, and Play Therapy.